MOMA-CRC/ddanalyzor/README.md

 ## What
-To calculate the concentration of target DNA in a droplet digital PCR (ddPCR) experiments one need to set a threshold between positive and negative droplets.
+To calculate the concentration of target DNA in a droplet digital PCR (ddPCR) experiment one need to set a threshold between positive and negative droplets.
-This is often done subjectively by "eyeballing", or using an automatic threshold setting options in the software.
+This is often done subjectively by "eyeballing", or using an automatic threshold setting option in the software.
-**ddanalyzor.R** is a simple script that uses base R to turn raw ddPCR data into concentration when these approaches are not acceptable.
+**ddanalyzor.R** is a simple script that uses base R to turn raw ddPCR data into concentration when the above approaches are not acceptable.

 **ddanalyzor.R** uses a smoothing kernel on a positive control sample to define positive and negative droplets and a fluorescence threshold to separate these.
-This threshold is used on unknown samples - optionally after calibrating samples to similar median negative fluorescence - and hence to calculate copies per well.
+This threshold is then used on unknown samples - optionally after calibrating samples to similar median negative fluorescence - in order to calculate copies per well.

 ## How